 Get Your New Small Business Noticed With These 13 Marketing Tips

-We’ve compiled a list of small business marketing tips, strategies and ideas that will help get your business noticed before, during and after opening.
+We’ve compiled a list of small business marketing tips and ideas to help get your company noticed before, during and after launch.
+No marketing agency required.

 If you want to be taken seriously as a business, you’re going to need to look the part.
 It might be tempting to create a generic logo and use a website template or stock photos when launching, but that isn’t necessarily good in the long run.

 “I think many small business owners skimp on this step, and that’s a big mistake because if you don’t look like a real company, customers and clients are not going to trust you,” says Sherry Bonelli, owner of Early Bird Digital Marketing.